MindPatch/mindpatch.github.io/content/posts/Path_Traversal_in_OTA.md

 1. Rejects obvious `..` sequences
 2. Canonicalizes the path (resolves symlinks, removes redundant separators)
 3. Verifies the result is still within the staging directory

-## Conclusion

-This vulnerability demonstrates how critical it is to validate all external input, even when it comes from "trusted" sources like signed artifacts.
-The staged security model is only as strong as its weakest link - in this case, the assumption that files couldn't escape the staging directory during extraction.

-Key takeaways:

-- **Never trust filenames from archives** - Always validate and sanitize before using them in filesystem operations
-- **Defense in depth matters** - Multiple validation layers (string checks + canonicalization + boundary verification) provide better security than any single check
-- **Security models must be enforced in code** - Documentation stating "don't do X" isn't enough; the code must actively prevent X

-Organizations using OTAHub should:
-- Update to the patched version immediately
-- Enable and enforce artifact signature verification
-- Audit devices for signs of compromise (unexpected files in `/tmp/`, `/etc/cron.d/`, etc.)
-- Review artifact deployment logs for failed installations (which may indicate exploitation attempts)

-The vulnerability has been responsibly disclosed to the OTAHub security team.